Seamartin Australian Vintage Fishing Reel Reference History, and Technical Information guide, reeLpedia ® 22/6/2009.

 Seamartin manufactured from Australian Silky Oak Grevillea robusta -c.
 1960s.

-Cliff Martin sometime in early 1960s produced his SEAMARTIN from Australian Silky Oak wood.
+Cliff Martin sometime in the early 1960s produced his SEAMARTIN from Australian Silky Oak wood.
 It is unclear why Cliff decided to produce a very limited number made from Silky Oak, which did add extra weight to his iconic design.
-The Silky Oak version is weighing 904 grams whereas the Cedar versions weigh an average 804 grams.
+The Silky Oak version weighs 904 grams whereas the Cedar version weighs an average of 804 grams.
 To date I have sighted only three Silky Oak Seamartin reels, thus I believe this is an extremely rare specimen.

 Specifications:

-Australian Silky Oak spool drum & housing; Nickel plated cast brass T - saddle (foot); Mild steel T - drag full acorn nut, S/S grip bar; crank arm 316 grade Stainless Steel.
+Australian Silky Oak spool drum and housing; Nickel plated cast brass T-saddle (foot); Mild steel T-drag full acorn nut, S/S grip bar; crank arm 316-grade Stainless Steel.
 All other components remain typical of other models.

 Above 5 images depicting the extremely rare Silky Oak Heavy Duty Seamartin model.